Sandra Bullock: Worldwide recognition (1996–2007)

 Bullock starred in the psychological thriller Murder by Numbers (2002) as a seasoned homicide detective.
 Roger Ebert awarded the film three stars out of a possible four, stating: "Bullock does a good job here of working against her natural likability, creating a character you'd like to like, and could like, if she weren't so sad, strange and turned in upon herself."
 She teamed up with Hugh Grant for the romantic comedy Two Weeks Notice (also 2002), in which she starred as a lawyer who walks out on her boss.
 Liz Braun, of Jam!
 Movies, found Bullock and Grant to be "perfectly paired", stating: "The script allows the two actors to be at their comedic best, even though the film as a whole is amateurish in many ways".
 Two Weeks Notice made $199 million globally.
 That year, she was presented with the Raul Julia Award for Excellence for helping expand career openings for Hispanic talent in the media and entertainment industry as the executive producer of the sitcom George Lopez (2002–2007).
 She also made several appearances on the show as Accident Amy, an accident-prone employee at the factory Lopez's character manages.

 As part of a large ensemble cast, Bullock played the wife of a district attorney in the drama Crash (2004), which won the Academy Award for Best Picture.
 She received positive reviews for her performance, with some critics suggesting that it was the best performance of her career to that point.
-For Crash, she received the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture along with the rest of the cast.
+For Crash, she received the Actor Award for Outstanding Performance by a Cast in a Motion Picture along with the rest of the cast.
 She next received a $17.5 million salary for Miss Congeniality 2: Armed and Fabulous, which Roger Ebert called a "doubly unnecessary" sequel.
 She was a co-recipient of the 2005 Women in Film Crystal Award.
 In 2006, Bullock reunited with Keanu Reeves for the romantic drama The Lake House, although their characters were separated throughout the film and they were only on set together for two weeks during filming, and played Harper Lee in Infamous, a drama based on George Plimpton's 1997 book Truman Capote, alongside Toby Jones and Daniel Craig.
 The Lake House was a financial success, while Infamous received generally positive reviews.
 Bullock headlined the supernatural thriller Premonition (2007) as a housewife who experiences the days surrounding her husband's death in non-chronological order.
 Despite negative reviews, the film grossed $84.1 million worldwide.